paulrobello/par_infini_sweeper/src/par_infini_sweeper/help.md

 When all cells that are not mines in a sub grid are uncovered the sub grid is marked solved and flags are placed on any mines that are not already flagged.
 Your score is the sum of all mines in the solved sub grids.

+## Internet Leaderboard

+To use the internet leaderboard you must login to the server via a social provider such as google or facebook.
+This requires 2 things:
+1. The game must listen on port 1999 for the authentication callback.
+2. The game must launch a browser so you can login.
+- Only your hashed email is stored on the server.
+- The port will only be opened for the duration of the login process.
+- After you have logged in and reserved your nickname, you can then submit your scores to the server for the current game mode and difficulty.

+See our [privacy policy](https://par-com.net/privacy_policy.html) for details on data handling.